-Item Time Fee Earner \$ 23.
-Copies- Copies where necessary, including of documents for which allowance is otherwise made in this Determination per page 0.165 24.
-Accounts and inquiries- Attending on taking accounts, inquiries SP An amount which is reasonable in the circumstances 25.
-Other work- (a) Time reasonably spent by a legal practitioner on work requiring the skill of a legal practitioner (of the standing indicated) but not covered by any other item or (b) Time reasonably spent by a legal practitioner, or by a clerk or paralegal of a legal practitioner, on work not covered by per hour SC C SP JP RP C/PL any other item or by paragraph (a) Note: Allowances under item 25 are only to be awarded as between a law practice and its client, and not between party and party unless the Court otherwise orders.
-26. Disbursements- In addition to the fees and charges allowed under this Determination- (a) As between a law practice and client, a law practice may charge and be allowed disbursements necessarily or reasonably incurred; and (b) As between party and party, a party may be allowed disbursements incurred by that party except insofar as they are of an unreasonable amount or have been unreasonably incurred, so that subject to the above exceptions, that party is fully reimbursed for its disbursements 27.
+Item Time Fee Earner \$ 26.
+Disbursements- In addition to the fees and charges allowed under this Determination- (a) As between a law practice and client, a law practice may charge and be allowed disbursements necessarily or reasonably incurred; and (b) As between party and party, a party may be allowed disbursements incurred by that party except insofar as they are of an unreasonable amount or have been unreasonably incurred, so that subject to the above exceptions, that party is fully reimbursed for its disbursements 27.
 Allowances for witnesses- The amount of any costs to be paid in respect of work done by a legal practitioner in conducting any proceedings in a case may include a reasonable allowance for- (a) witnesses necessary to the case because of their professional, scientific or other special skill or knowledge; and (b) witnesses necessary to the case other than those covered in paragraph (a).
 In fixing an allowance for witnesses under paragraph (b), including the Claimant and Defendant, the Assessing Officer may have regard to the amount of salary, wages, or income (if any) actually lost by the witness.
 In fixing an allowance for witnesses under either paragraph (a) or paragraph (b), regard should be given to whether it was reasonable in all the circumstances to call a witness in person when the witness was able to give evidence by use of audio-link, video-link or similar technology.
-28. (a) As between party and party, minor travel as defined in the Legal Profession (Magistrates Court) (Civil) Determination 2016, is to be allowed as part of the cost awarded for an attendance at chambers or Court, without further order. (b) As between party and party, time spent travelling by a law practice which is not minor travel and which is required by reason of an order of the Court requiring the parties to attend at a location other than the location at which the proceedings is case manager is to be charged at no more than one half of the rates set out in Table A, with maximum of 8 hours in any one day, without further order. (c) As between a law practice and its own client, time spent travelling by a law practice other than minor travel, is to be charged at no more than one half of the rates set ou in Table A, with a maximum of 8 hours in any one day.
-Note: Allowances under item 28(c) are only to be awarded as between a law practice an its client, and not between party and party unless the Court otherwise orders.
+28. Travel- (a) As between party and party, minor trace (Magistrates Court) (Civil) Determination awarded for an attendance at chambers or 0 (b) As between party and party, time spent travel and which is required by reason of an attend at a location other than the location is to be charged at no more than one hal maximum of 8 hours in any one day, without (c) As between a law practice and its own clier other than minor travel, is to be charged at in Table A, with a maximum of 8 hours in a Note: Allowances under item 28(c) are only to b its client, and not between party and party unleteen that the location is the set of th 2016, is to be a Court, without velling by a law order of the Co at which the pu f of the rates it further order it, time spent to no more than ny one day. allowed as p further order practice wh ourt requirin roceedings is set out in 7 cravelling by one half of t part of the costs or. hich is not minor ing the parties to s case managed, Γable A, with a v a law practice, the rates set out w practice and